 - 4 or 5 drops peppermint extract

 - 8 ounces dark chocolate

 - 1 tablespoon vegetable shortening

-Sift confectioners sugar.
+- Sift the powdered sugar.

-- When you ready do dip the patties press them with the bottom of a glass.
+- When you ready to dip the patties, press them with the bottom of a glass.